-This is why you stand such a great chance of seeing the Northern Lights in Svalbard- it could literally appear at any time of the day or night.
+This is why you stand such a great chance of seeing the Svalbard Northern Lights – it could literally appear at any time of the day or night.

 In October and February, you will experience a twilight and ‘dawn' with blue light, which is also amazing to see.
 (Here are some ideas for other great places to see in Europe in October)

-Dog sledding; Snowmobiling; Glacial Ice caving; Snow-shoeing; many photography and Aurora hunting tours.
+Dog sledding; Snowmobiling; Glacial Ice caving; Snow-shoeing; photographing Aurora tours and general Aurora hunting tours

 Getting to Svalbard